Click & Collect or 24hr Dispatch*

 Common Mistakes Parents Make

 Even a great product can disappoint if the fit or starting point is wrong.
-These are the most common mistakes that can make learning harder than it needs to be.
+These are the most common mistakes that make learning harder than it needs to be.

 Choosing a bike that's too big